 - Qualifying businesses can now apply to the Revenue Commissioners for a cash payment in respect of an advance credit for trading expenses for the period of the restrictions.

 - To qualify for the scheme, a business must be able to demonstrate that, because of the COVID-19 restrictions, the turnover of the business in the period for which the restrictions are in operation, and for which a claim is made, will be no more than 25% of an amount equal to the average weekly turnover of the business in 2019 (or average weekly turnover in 2020 in the case of a new business) multiplied by the number of weeks in the period for which a claim is made

 Revenue has published an overview of the scheme with some detailed examples, together with guidance on the operation of the scheme on Revenue.ie

 Qualification criteria (please see Revenue.ie for full details)

-To qualify for the scheme, businesses will need to:
+To qualify for the scheme, you will need to demonstrate:

 How to make a claim

 If your business is eligible for the CRSS scheme, you must claim it through Revenue Online (ROS) for an ACTE.

 If you are going to apply, first you need to